VictoriaMolgado/Bazel-and-K8s/Bazel+K8s_tutorial.md

 # Migrating our k8s infrastructure to a monorepo

-In VTEX, in the creation of our platform as a service, we've seen the necessity to implement a CI/CD pipeline in the cloud.
+At VTEX, when creating our platform as a service, we've seen the need to implement a CI/CD pipeline in the cloud.
-We needed to create a pipeline integrated with GitHub that, every new commit, we'd be able to build the entire store and run some tests with it.
+It was necessary to create a code pipeline integrated with GitHub that, after every new commit, we'd be able to build the entire store and run some tests with it.

 To build such infrastructure, we decided to use [Kubernetes](https://kubernetes.io).
 Luckly, [Tekton CD](https://tekton.dev) is a open-source framework for creating CI/CD pipelines built for K8s.
-We started using it as well, but this won't be the focus of this article.
+So, we started using it as well as our infrastructure base.

-As we grew our code base for the platform, with multiple repositories involved, we've realized the importance of having a centralized structure where we could know everything that was in production.
+As we developed our plataform code base, with multiple repositories involved, we've realized the importance of having a centralized structure where we could know everything that was in production.

 But before I get to the monorepo itself, let me talk a little about our purpose building this platform, our challenges and some context that may be important for you to fully understand this article.

 ## 🏗 What we're building
 Our goal is to build a framework for building blazing fast stores.
-No surprise we choose to use [Gatsby](https://www.gatsbyjs.com) as our front-end generator.
+No surprise we choose to use [Gatsby](https://www.gatsbyjs.com) as our front-end generator — once it is [reference on this subject](https://www.freecodecamp.org/news/why-you-should-use-gatsbyjs-to-build-static-sites-4f90eb6d1a7b/).

-But to build e-commerce stores with Gatsby, we need to perform a lot of builds.
+But, to build ecommerce stores with Gatsby, we need to perform a lot of builds.
 Every change in the store must trigger a new build.
 To create the infrastructure that would process all of this builds, we've settled with Tekton CD running on a Kubernetes.